The Lion King (franchise): Cast and characters

 A total of thirteen supervising animators from Walt Disney Animation Studios and Disney's Hollywood Studios were responsible for establishing the personalities and setting the tone for the first film's main characters.
 The animation team studied real-life animals for reference, as was done for the earlier film Bambi.
 The animation of the characters was created with supervision by wildlife experts such as Jim Fowler, who visited the studio on several occasions with an assortment of lions and other jungle inhabitants to discuss behavior and help the animators give their drawings an authentic feel.
 He taught them how lions greet one another by gently butting heads, and show affection by placing one's head under the other's chin, mannerisms that can be appreciated in Simba and Nala's encounter during the song "Can You Feel the Love Tonight".
 Fowler also talked about how they protect themselves by lying on their backs and using their claws to ward off attackers, and how they fight rivals by rising on their hind legs.
 Screenwriter Irene Mecchi joined the directing team to help in the character development process as well as to define each character's personality.
 Story head Brenda Chapman, gave insight to the challenge of the characters and the story by stating that "it was our job to make the main character likeable and sympathetic.
 It was also challenging to make the environment and characters interesting.
 In real life, lions basically sleep, eat and have no props."

-Two spin-off television series have been produced, one focusing on the characters of Timon the meerkat and Pumbaa the warthog called Timon & Pumbaa, and the other focusing on new character Kion called The Lion Guard.
+Two spin-off television series have been produced, one focusing on the characters of Timon the meerkat and Pumbaa the warthog called The Lion King's Timon & Pumbaa, and the other focusing on new character Kion called The Lion Guard.
 Three sets of educational shorts have also been produced.